by Freddy J. Nager, Founder of Atomic Tango + Semi-Pro Tree Hugger…

-And please don’t tell me that a Hollywood production about oil that comes out during the Bush error doesn’t have a green streak to it.
-Oil men are Hollywood’s new villains, now that the Commies no longer keep red-blooded Americans quivering awake at night.
+Now that the Commies no longer keep red-blooded Americans quivering awake at night, Hollywood’s new villains are ideal for the Bush error: oil industry execs.
 Watch the brilliant flick Syriana to get the full Left Coast scoop on petrol politics.

-Now, as a magazine and book junkie, I embrace published work, as long as it has value.
-(This, of course, rules out anything written by Ann Coulter, Bill O’Reilly or OJ Simpson.)
-And I would have loved a mini-booklet on There Will Be Blood containing bios on the cast and crew, a look at Upton Sinclair’s original novel and the history behind the film, some making-of stories, and other bonus features.
-We movie buffs that populate L.A. just might’ve kept it, or sent it to another buff.
+Now, as a magazine and book junkie, I embrace printed work that has value.
+(This, of course, rules out anything written by Ann Coulter, Bill O’Reilly, or OJ Simpson.)
+And I would have loved a mini, collectible booklet on There Will Be Blood containing cast and crew bios, a look at Upton Sinclair’s original novel, the history behind the film, some making-of stories, and other bonus features.
+We L.A.
+Times readers just might’ve kept it.

-But this print-job was purely an oversized ad, immediately destined for landfills.
+But this print-job offered nothing more than hype, so it’s immediately destined for landfills.
 (If you think Los Angelenos recycle, you should see the overflowing dumpsters in my liberal West L.A. neighborhood.)

-I understand that every studio with a marketing budget likes to turn up the hype and crank out booklets and tchotchkes.
-I recently heard a public radio report on all the promotional swag that Hollywood sends to the media.
-Waste is part of the business.
-It’s lamentable, but it usually only hits a few hundred journalists and other industry players.
+I understand that every studio with a marketing budget must crank out booklets and tchotchkes for awards season.
+Such waste is usually contractually obligated, and it usually only hits a few hundred journalists, academy voters, and other industry players.

 This here “Blood” booklet appeared in the Los Angeles Times.
 We’re talking circulation 800,000 here.
-That’s 4.8 million heavyweight sheets of paper, 10″ x 21″ each, printed, folded, stapled and shipped.
-And I didn’t exactly see any post-consumer-recycled-paper-content info on the back.
-I’m guessing each one cost the studio at least $5 each, plus the money they had to pay the L.A.
-Times to carry it.
+That’s 4.8 million heavyweight sheets of paper, 10″ x 21″ each, printed, folded, stapled, and shipped.
+And I didn’t see any post-consumer-recycled-paper-content info here.
+I’m guessing each booklet cost the studio around $10 each, plus the payment to the L.A.
+Times.
 Wouldn’t it have been cheaper and more productive just to give all the Times readers a free movie pass?

-Miramax, the studio behind “Blood,” will say the expenditure was worth it ’cause it generates publicity.
+Miramax, the studio behind “Blood,” will say the expenditure generates publicity.
 They can cite this here blog as proof.
 (Hey, I bring at least three readers to the table.)
 Now if publicity justifies everything, then I say, c’mon Miramax, don’t be a wuss.
-Drill for oil in the middle of the White House lawn, or beach an oil tanker at the Bush mansion in Kennebunkport, Maine.
+Drill for oil in the middle of the White House lawn or at the Bush mansion in Kennebunkport, Maine.
 Now that’ll get you some publicity — and a lot more fans.